 The cover letter is important.
 To help the Editors in their preliminary evaluation, please indicate why you think the paper is suitable for publication.
 For original research articles, authors should also use this space to indicate the novelty of their work.

 This form of manuscript presents new clinical and experimental findings.
-Articles should be 2,000-3,000 words long, with an abstract no more than 500 words.
+Articles should be 2,000–3,000 words long.
 Authors should therefore consider what data and analyses may be appropriate for supplemental information.
 There is no limit to the number of references.
-The article should be structured appropriately, and abstracts should follow the following format: Objectives, Method, Results and Conclusions.
+The article should be structured appropriately, and abstracts should follow the following format: Background, Objective, Methods, Results and Conclusions.

 Tumor Biology accepts comprehensive reviews on topics related to experimental and clinical cancer research, and related topics.
 Reviews must contain no more than 5,000 words.
 There is no limit to Figures or references, but authors are advised that the Editorial Board will not accept poorly-focused reviews.

 Are opinion pieces that initiate or focus discussion on current and emerging topics related to tumor biology.
 This article type should propose a valid argument or support a point of view with strong evidence with in limit of 2,000 words.

 Organization of the Paper and Style of Presentation

 Manuscripts must be written in English.
 Authors whose native language is not English are recommended to seek the advice of a native English speaker, if possible, before submitting their manuscripts.
 Peerwith offers a language and copyediting service to all scientists who want to publish their manuscript in scientific peer-reviewed periodicals and books.